14 February 2009 by Anna Staford

 Before you travel, always arrange travel insurance with health cover that is adequate for your destination.
 If you are unsure, talk to your insurer.

 Declare anything that you think might affect the cover, such as current or past medical conditions.
 Otherwise you may not be covered by your policy.
-If you find a standard travel insurance policy does not cover you, because of a particular medical condition for example, you should consider seeking a specialist policy.
+If you find a standard travel insurance policy does not cover you, because of a particular medical condition for example, you should consider seeking a policy specialist.
 An independent insurance intermediary should be able to find a policy suitable to your needs.

 Some credit and charge cards provide health insurance for travellers but this may not be adequate for your needs.
 Private health care may also provide some cover.
 Talk to your insurer and take out extra cover, if necessary.

-Take out a policy that has the benefit of a 24-hour emergency service.
+Take out a policy that has the benefit of a 24-hour Emergency Service.
 Serious accidents or illness will all be managed by the assistance company who will make any necessary arrangements, such as repatriation, and provide help and advice.
 No matter where you are going to travel, always check that your medical cover is adequate to meet whatever expenses you may incur.
 Always examine the conditions and exclusions of the policy and talk to your insurer if in any doubt.